holochain/docs-pages/src/pages/concepts/7_validation.md

 ## 'Remembering' validation results

 Some entries can be computationally expensive to validate.
 In a currency app, for example, the validity of a transaction depends on the account balances of both transacting parties, which is the sum of all their prior transactions.
 The validity of each of those transactions depends on the account balance at the time, plus the validity of the account balance of the people they transacted with, and so on and so on.
-The data is deeply interconnected; you don't want to wait while the coffee shop's payment terminal interrogates half the town's economic history when you're just trying to buy a cup of coffee and you're already to work.
+The data is deeply interconnected; you don't want to wait while the coffee shop's payment terminal interrogates half the town's economic history when you're just trying to buy a cup of coffee and you're already late for work.

 The DHT offers a shortcut --- it remembers the validation results of existing entries.
 You can ask the validation authorities for the parties' previous transactions if they detected any problems.
 You can assume that they have done the same thing for the transaction prior to those and so on.
 As long as you trust a decent number of your peers to be playing by the rules, the validation results attached to the most recent entry 'proves' the validity of all the entries before it.

-For evidence of attempts to You can also consult the agent activity authority for any peer you're unsure of.
-They may or hold a copy of any past evidence of malicious activity, along with a record of all of the peer's source chain actions that show whether they've tried to change their history.
+For evidence of attempts to fork a chain, you can also consult the agent activity authority for any peer you're unsure of.
+They hold a record of all of the peer's source chain actions that show whether they've tried to change their history.

 ## How validation rules are defined